-Flautist Nancy Ruffer and pianist Dominic Saunders will be including the first performance of my ‘Sonata Serenata’ in their recital at St John’s Hampstead on Wednesday 1st March.
-The ‘Serenata’ of the title is slightly ironic as, although the second movement is a rather extreme lover’s plea, the last is a very punchy toccata – not for playing under windows!
+Flautist Nancy Ruffer and pianist Dominic Saunders included the first performance of my ‘Sonata Serenata’ in their recital at St John’s Hampstead on Wednesday 1st March.
+The ‘Serenata’ of the title is slightly ironic as, although the second movement is a rather remote lover’s plea, the last is a jagged toccata – not for playing under windows!
 A wonderful recording by Aoife ni Raghaill, flute and David Jones, piano can found in Soundcloud.

 Multi-award winning violist Timothy Ridout (winner of the Lionel Tertis International Viola Competition 2016, 1st Prize at the 2014 Cecil Aronowitz and Violin Channel Young Artist of the week, July 2016) will be including ‘Urizen’ in his March tour of Scotland supported by the Tunnell Trust.
 The pianist will be Ke Ma.

 9th March – Woodend Barn Arts Centre, Banchory

 What started a long time ago as ’50 Songs for the over 50s’ has now been more realistically subtitled ‘Seven Songs for Grownups’ !
 With brilliantly wry, wise and witty words by Alison Rutherford, this is a collection of more-or-less-cabaret songs beginning with ‘Too old to fall in love, too young to believe it’, and ending with ‘… but that was then and this is now’.
 The title comes from one of the songs:

 ‘Kiss Me on Wednesday, don’t kiss me now.